 Light Outdoors: The beauty of light outdoor activities is in the close connection to nature and in experiencing the simplicity of nature and human being.
 It taught me what we as humans need and through what unimposing events we can find satisfaction.
 But most importantly, it taught me that having more can be a burden and create pressure, having less can be relieving.
 It is not only about carrying things around which you might not need during the whole journey; it is about not worrying to maintain things you own and knowing that you do not need more than what you can manage to get by yourself.
 This makes you free in your actions and decisions.
 Sometimes I have periods where I enjoy and even need this absence of anything one may wish for but does not require.
 In my first own trip at the age of 20, I travelled mainly in the nature for two months with a tent.
 After this journey, I did several outdoor travels for 1-2 months always sleeping outside, never again with a tent because it is not needed (whether it was in the jungle in Vietnam or Panama or elsewhere).
 My backpack for two months outdoors weighs a total of 10kg (no hightech, superlight equipment).

-Travelling: I travelled in five different Asian countries (six trips, total of eight months).
-The first trip was in Japan for two months, accompanied by a friend, at the age of 20.
+Travelling: Most of my journeys lead me to Asia, namely Taiwan (4 times), Japan (3 times), South Korea (2 times), Hong Kong (2 times), Vietnam, Philippines.
+The first trip was in Japan for 2 months, accompanied by a friend, at the age of 20.
 For both of us, it was the first big trip far away from home on our own.
 We travelled mainly through rural and natural areas and restored food at any occasion.
 Whenever we passed more civilised areas, I asked for martial art schools and joined class.
 During later journeys I also looked for and found meditation teachers and sometimes stayed in areas to practice frequently with particular martial arts or meditation masters.
 In reality of course, you do not find them in temples or in the mountains but in gyms, public parks or schools before dawn (/dusk) or even in a backyard workshop (happened once).
 I never travelled alone, twice I tried: Once a wild but very friendly dog joined and followed me until the end of the trip; once I met a new friend in the streets of Taiwan who spontaneously joined me for the rest of the trip which lasted another three weeks (we shared my very basic equipment for one person, always sleeping in the nature).
 He definitely shares and can handle my philosophy of light outdoors.
 Although he lives in Taiwan, we managed to travel together once per year for the last four years now.

 Philip X. Fuchs University of Salzburg, Schlossallee 49, 5400 Hallein, Austria firstname.lastname@example.org +43 (0)680 2459 225